 Real-time simulation helps accelerate development and derisk early implementations in the race to transform to e-mobility and renewables.
 (Power) hardware-in-the-loop plays an important role.
 Among notable current needs is to simulate the new scenarios presented by grids with converter-driven energy sources, not least in testing for resonances, or black start conditions.
 For real-time simulation – particularly integrating power hardware – this presents new challenges to balance stability, accuracy, speed, and scale.

-Prof. Marco Jung talks to Ravinder Venugopal, Managing Director at OPAL-RT Germany, about the issues and approaches (from parallel processing to solvers and FPGAs) in episode 3 of the "Sound On.
-Power On." podcast.
+Prof. Marco Jung talks to Ravinder Venugopal, Managing Director at OPAL-RT Germany, about the issues and approaches (from parallel processing to solvers and FPGAs) in episode 3 of the PCIM Podcast.

 They also discuss the future, with digital twins harnessing live data to improve real-time simulations, with the support of AI.